 The information on this page will help you get a feel for living in Melbourne, how to arrange accommodation, how much money you will need to support yourself (and any dependents), and where you can go to socialise and make friends.

-It is a requirement of the Department of Immigration and Border Protection that, from 1 July 2012, prospective overseas students will need to demonstrate that they have access to sufficient funds to cover their living costs in Australia.
+It is a requirement of the Department of Home Affairs that, from 1 July 2012, prospective overseas students will need to demonstrate that they have access to sufficient funds to cover their living costs in Australia.

 More information about studying in Australia is available from the Australian Government’s Study in Australia website:

 There is a lot to consider when planning accommodation in a new country.
 The Australian Government’s Study in Australia website provides helpful tips about searching for accommodation.

 After you arrive at Melbourne Airport, you need to have a place to stay, even for a short time.
 Arranging short-term accommodation, at least for the first month, should give you enough time to settle in.
 Costs can vary depending on your budget.
 Utilities such as electricity, gas and water are usually included in most of these temporary accommodation arrangements: